YenerCenger/Meals-App/README.md

 ## Contributing

 If you want to contribute to this project, please open a pull request.
-Before making
+Before making significant changes, please open a discussion in the Issues section.

+## License

+This project is licensed under the [MIT License](LICENSE).
+For more information, see the [LICENSE](LICENSE) file.